Warren Buffett says buying stocks amid market dip

 During the CNBC interview, Buffett reiterated his support for Wal-Mart Stores Inc (WMT.N), saying a scandal over bribe payments in Mexico did not change his opinion of the stock.
 He is Wal-Mart's fifth-largest shareholder.

-(Reporting By Ben Berkowitz; additional reporting by Lauren Tara LaCapra; Editing by John Wallace and Phil Berlowitz)
+(Reporting By Ben Berkowitz; additional reporting by Lauren Tara LaCapra; Editing by John Wallace)